qxxxb/ctf/tools/gdb/vanilla.md

   - Prints info on the current frame when run without arguments

 - `i f` (`info frame`)
-  - Print info on stack frame
+  - Print info on stack frame.
+This is useful for finding the return address in stack smashing.

 - `i r` (`info register`)
   - Print info on registers